eek2020/PowerPlatformCompanion/docs/solution-architecture.md

 ### Flow

 - __Import__: Parse CSV/XLSX in-browser using SheetJS (`xlsx`), map to `Requirement` records.
 - __Analyze__: Call `POST /api/sa/generate-options` with a batch of requirements.
-The serverless function selects the provider/model and returns two structured options per requirement.
+The function constructs a prompt using each requirement's `title` and `description`, applies the selected `provider/model/systemPrompt`, and returns structured dual options.
+The client supplies the provider API key from `SecretStore`.
 - __Persist__: Store results via `StorageService` (`web/src/lib/storage.ts`) to avoid re-calling AI for unchanged rows.

 ### Cost‑Effective Testing Strategy